-Women’s health and fertility is an incredibly important topic that I discuss almost daily with clients in my private practice who are trying to conceive.
-When conception isn’t achieved on a couples’ expected timetable, the notion of suboptimal fertility or defunct eggs can cause stress and anxiety for many women (which in turn, can have negative effects on fertility).
-The thing is, as an expert, I have to say that the pre-conception panic thrown on women is often unnecessary (and honestly, a little unfair).
+Women’s health and fertility is a critical topic that I discuss almost daily with clients in my private practice who are trying to conceive.
+When conception isn’t achieved on a couple’s expected timetable, the notion of suboptimal fertility or defunct eggs can cause stress and anxiety for many women (which, in turn, can negatively affect fertility).
+As an expert, I have to say that the pre-conception panic thrown on women is often unnecessary (and honestly, a little unfair).
 In general, struggles with infertility aren’t all that uncommon.
 According to the Mayo Clinic, 1 in 7 couples experiences trouble conceiving or suffers from infertility.
-What’s more is that in up to half of these couples, male infertility plays some sort of role.
+Moreover, in up to half of these couples, male infertility plays some role.

 Doesn’t semen quality matter, too?

 The reality is that the health of men’s semen and sperm affects a couple’s ability to conceive just as much as the health of women and the quality of their eggs.
 Semen and sperm health impact the health of the embryo and even the health of the pregnancy on the whole.

 That’s right!
 Many pregnancy complications, including pregnancy loss, are influenced by the health of semen and sperm.

 How will I know if my/my partner’s sperm is an issue?

 Assuming mom has done everything she needs to do to ensure she and her eggs are in optimal health for conception, the only symptom of less-than-ideal semen and sperm might very well be the inability to conceive.
 In some cases, male partners could suffer from an undiagnosed hereditary disorder, a hormonal imbalance, or physical issues that are often indiscernible or easy to write off.
 These could include anything from:

 - Inability to smell (in men who have not experienced this symptom as a result of COVID-19)